1842 Atlantic hurricane season: Early October

 The most destructive storm of the season can be traced back to near Saint Thomas at the end of September.
 By the beginning of October, it had tracked into the extreme southern Bay of Campeche.
 For several days, the strengthening storm battered ships as it turned northeastward through the Gulf of Mexico, with numerous vessels lost and many more damaged.
 The steamship Merchant began taking on water on October 3, and the next day she broke up after running aground several hundred yards offshore.
 All but 8 of the 72 passengers were rescued on October 5.
 The brig Cuba and about 14 passengers were lost off Key West.
 During this period, many birds died over open waters after becoming trapped in the circulation of the slow-moving hurricane.
 The system delivered a glancing blow to Galveston, where the storm surge flooded streets and a few buildings were blown down.

-The storm buffeted Florida for an extended period from October 4 through 6, and moved ashore just north of Cedar Key as the equivalent of a major hurricane on the modern-day Saffir–Simpson scale.
+The storm buffeted Florida for an extended period from October 4 through 6, and moved ashore just north of Key as the equivalent of a major hurricane on the modern-day Saffir–Simpson scale.
 The minimum central pressure at the time of landfall has been estimated at 955 mb.
 "Extreme" winds in the northern side of the hurricane proved devastating along the Florida Panhandle.
 In Apalachicola, a lighthouse and keeper's house were destroyed, and a multitude of homes were unroofed.
 Several people in the area drowned in storm surge flooding.
 In Tallahassee, the storm wrought $500,000 in losses in the form of widespread structural damage.
 Thousands of trees were blown down throughout the region, and a significant portion of the cotton crop was lost.
 Two slaves on a plantation near Tallahassee were injured, one of them severely.
 To the south of the storm center, Cedar Key faced exceptionally high tides that swept entire homes away and threatened to submerge the island.
 Several ships were wrecked along the coast of Florida.